Traditional, or original, Medicare covers some services related to vision care. However, it does not typically cover routine eye exams.

-This article will cover which aspects of vision care that Medicare may cover.
+This article explores which aspects of vision care Medicare may cover.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: